Salma-Elnemr/predicting-facebook-engagement-metrics/README.md

+# Social Media Reach Analysis

-In this analysis, we examined a dataset containing information about Facebook posts and aimed to build regression and classification models to predict different outcomes.
-Before proceeding with the modeling, we performed some preprocessing steps.
+In this analysis, I examined a dataset containing information about Facebook posts and aimed to build regression and classification models to predict different outcomes.
+Before proceeding with the modeling, I performed some preprocessing steps.

 First, we performed one-hot encoding on the categorical features to convert them into numerical representations that can be used by the models.
 This encoding was done using the get_dummies() function from the Pandas library.
 Additionally, for the classification task, we encoded the categorical target variable using LabelEncoder().